Mattress Trial Periods: What They Are and How to Use Them

 One problem here that time may not fix is that of heat retention.
 Because memory foam mattresses tend to “hug” sleepers and trap their body heat, about 9% of owners “report sleeping hot to an uncomfortable extent,” with 12% of hybrid mattress owners sharing the same complaint.

 The heat problem is even worse for larger people who tend to sink further into the mattress than their more petite counterparts.

 While things like cooling gel toppers, open foundations and cooling sheets for the bed can help assuage these issues, the solution is neither cheap nor perfect.

-If you immediately note the mattress sleeps hot but you’re not eligible for a return for 30 days, you could be in for a long month, so for people who tend to be naturally warm or are heavier, it might be a good idea to do some serious research on memory foam or hybrid mattresses before buying.
+If you immediately note the mattress sleeps hot but you’re not eligible for a return for 30 days, you could be in for a long month, so for people who tend to be naturally warm or are heavier, it might be a good idea to do some serious research on the top memory foam mattresses, best hybrid mattresses, or best mattress for hot sleepers before buying.

 When it’s time to say goodbye…

 It’s been two months (or one very sweaty week).
 You’ve been trying and trying to make it work between you two, but it looks like you and your new mattress just weren’t meant to be.
 What happens now?

 It’s a bit different for each manufacturer, but most of the big ones have fairly consumer-friendly return or exchange policies.
 Unfortunately, some of them aren’t exactly hassle free (or just like, free).
 It is, however, important to note that most companies have some sort of minimum trial period before you can refund the mattress, so keep that in mind.

 While many of the companies discussed here donate beds returned after a trial period to the needy, not all require as much effort on your part.